I created a design system to support the efficient modernization of 70+ enterprise applications.

 - Established design system architecture

-- The intent is that designers will pull the foundational layers into local libraries to build app-specific files while inheriting shared standard
+- The intent is that designers will pull the foundational design system files into local libraries to build app-specific designs while maintaining shared standards

 - Established guiding principles used for both design and development decisions: